eformat/openshift-observability/README.md

 # Create project for our observability stack
 oc new-project observability --display-name="Observability" --description="Observability"

-# create configmaps
+# create secrets containing configuration
 oc create secret generic prom --from-file=./prometheus.yml oc create secret generic prom-alerts --from-file=./alertmanager.yml

 # Create the prometheus instance
+# this requires cluster admin so we can create a cluster role that can scrape our app configs
 oc process -f prometheus-standalone.yaml -p NAMESPACE=observability | oc apply -f -
 oc policy add-role-to-user view system:serviceaccount:$(oc project -q):prom

 # If using multitenant plugin:
-oc get clusternetwork default --template='{{.pluginName}}' redhat/openshift-ovs-multitenant
+$ oc get clusternetwork default --template='{{.pluginName}}'
+redhat/openshift-ovs-multitenant

-# then we need to make prometheus global
+# Then we need to make prometheus global so it can be seen by all projects
 oc adm pod-network make-projects-global observability
 ```

 Prometheus persistent data